xauen21/series/README.md

-# series: Python extension for Kodi
+# Series: Python extension for Kodi

 ## Fuctionality:
 * Track your peding episodes